 The test for hamstring dominance is similar to the Kendall Glut Max testing position.
 Place the individual in prone with the tested knee bent to 90 degrees.
 Ask them to lift their leg off the table.
 In the normal healthy individual, the glut max engages prior to the hamstrings.
 Proper activation order: 1.
 TrA engages, 2. gluteus maximus activates, 3. hamstrings fire as the leg is lifted.
 If the hamstrings fire before the glut max, the individual drives that motion with the hamstrings.

 Do not be fooled by strong gluts in the low back pain population.
 After assessing the glut max, retest for hamstring dominance to ensure they are not over-activating the hamstrings.
-Dominance patterns are extremely common.
+I frequently discuss dominance patterns on The Movement Corner as they are common causes of movement dysfunction.
 I highly recommend assessing for hamstring dominance in your lumbar patients.